haydenbeames/FastMultiplication/README.md

   - - - on the plus side, the code is much more readable than other trees I have seen online

 - Have seen repositories of 4:2 reduction schemes but likely none as efficient as this implementation

+  # Also need to make a CPA for final adder -> should add even more performance benefits